nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2024-04-30-april-blog-two.md

 I am happy you were in my story and am happy to have been part of yours.

->I am happy you were in my story and am happy to have been part of yours.
-When you leave, all you take / Oh, is your memories / And I wanna take mine of you with me / I'm gonna take mine of you with me
+> When you leave, all you take / Oh, is your memories / And I wanna take mine of you with me / I'm gonna take mine of you with me